 By pursuing a degree in the Marine Technology program, students will learn the necessary skills and theories to become proficient as a professional scientific support technician.
-With unique hands on learning opportunities, students engage in practical venues on ship, as well as in the classroom.
+With unique hands-on learning opportunities, students engage in practical venues on a ship, as well as in the classroom.
 With diverse coursework requirements, students are exposed to a blend of both traditional and modern issues, including vocational, technical, and scientific marine education topics.
 As such, “Students are trained in the use of physical, chemical, meteorological, biological, and geological oceanographic instrumentation and sampling equipment.”

 Further examining the curriculum, CFCC serves to teach students how to use the most sophisticated and complex marine technology equipment tools, including physical measuring instruments, data acquisition systems, navigation devices, as well as an array of other tools for services on ocean-bound and smaller marine vessels.